Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/1_urdf.md

 - Install [Unity Hub](https://unity3d.com/get-unity/download).

 - Open Unity Hub and navigate to the Installs tab.
-Select `ADD` to install the latest version of Unity 2020.2 (2020.2.0b8 as of the latest revision).
+Select `ADD` to install the latest version of Unity 2020.2 (2020.2.0b9 as of the latest revision).

 ![](img/1_hub.png)

 - In the Unity Hub, go to the Projects tab.
 Click the dropdown arrow next to `NEW`, and select the newly downloaded 2020.2 version.
 Create a new project using the 3D Template.

-- Clone this repository to your local machine.
+- Clone or download this repository to your local machine.
 Navigate to the `Unity-Robotics-Hub/tutorials/pick_and_place/` directory.
 Find the `PickAndPlace.unitypackage` file, and double click it.
   > Note: this .unitypackage can also be found in the latest [Pick and Place Release](https://github.com/Unity-Technologies/Unity-Robotics-Hub/releases).

 - In the Import Unity Package window that has opened, ensure everything is selected, and click `Import`.
 Once this is done, new folders in the Assets directory will appear, including Environment, Materials, Prefabs, and URDF.